LoneXDii/OOP-Course-Work/README.md

 ## List of functions
-1. User registration and authorization.
+1. **User registration and authorization**: This is the process where users create an account by providing necessary information (login and password).
+After registration, they can log into the system using their credentials.
+This process ensures that each user has a unique identity in the system.
-2. Creation of chats and groups for communication with other users.
+2. **Creation of chats and groups for communication with other users**: Users can create chats or group chats.
+Chats are usually between two users, while group chats can include multiple users.
+This feature allows users to communicate and collaborate with each other.
-3. Ability to send, edit, and delete messages.
+3. **Ability to send, edit, and delete messages**: Users can send messages to other users in a chat or group.
+If they make a mistake or want to change something, they have the option to edit their messages.
+They can also delete their messages if they no longer want them to be visible to others.
-4. Data storage in a remote database.
+4. **Data storage in a remote database**: All the data related to the application, like user information, chat history, group details, etc., are stored in a remote database.
+This allows the data to be persistent and accessible from different devices.
-5. Implementation of client-server architecture.
+5. **Implementation of client-server architecture**: The application follows a client-server architecture.
+The client (desktop application) sends requests to the server, and the server processes these requests and sends back responses.
+Server sends new data to database and other users or get information from the database.
+This architecture allows for efficient data management and ensures that the application can handle multiple users at the same time.
-6. Option to change your nickname and password.
+6. **Option to change your nickname and password**: Users have the option to change their nickname and password.
+This feature adds an extra layer of security and personalization to the user’s account.